Frango: Bon Marché files suit

 After ten years of using Seattle Gourmet Foods to manufacture the chocolates, The Bon Marché terminated the contract in early 2003.
 The candymaker retaliated by producing its own line of "Frederick & Nelson Fine Chocolates," using hexagonal packaging similar to that of the traditional Frangos box.
 The Bon Marché promptly sued, but Seattle Gourmet Foods countersued, claiming that the contract termination was unlawful.
 Late in 2004, the parties reached a settlement in which The Bon Marché made an undisclosed payment to Seattle Gourmet Foods, in exchange for exclusive rights to the recipe, the use of hexagonal boxes, and the Frederick & Nelson and F&N names.

 Bon Marché, Bon-Macy's, Macy's

 Today the Pacific Northwest version of Frango Chocolates is sold at Macy's Northwest locations in Washington, Idaho, Montana and Oregon.
 This is as a result of Federated Department Stores unifying all its regional department stores under the single Macy's banner.
 Another local Seattle company, Seattle Chocolates, now makes the Frango chocolates for Macy's Northwest.

 Chicago changes

+Marshall Field's diversified (nine flavors; and "Frango bars, ice cream toppings, mint liqueur, liqueur cakes, coffee, cocoa, cookies and cookie mix") and merchandised the Frango name (branded hats, shirts, and so forth).